Skip to Content

 --trace-consolePrint spans to stderr (no collector needed)

-# Export to OTLP collector zil run --trace zil web --trace # Local debugging — no infra required zil run --trace-console
+# Export to OTLP collector zil serve --trace # Local debugging — no infra required zil serve --trace-console # Docker with full observability stack zil serve --docker --trace

 Validation